mehulagg/gitlab/doc/install/openshift_and_gitlab/index.md

    systemctl status openshift -l
    ```

-Now you will be able to log in using `oc` (like we did before) and visit the web
+You can now sign in by using `oc` (like we did before) and visit the web console.
-console.

 ## Deploy GitLab